minervaclient/minervaclient/README.md

   - Tool to convert typical term code to an eCalendar school year code
   - Includes tool to print the information of the all the available courses of a given subject
 - Remembering of Minerva credentials in native terminal/console.
 Implemented `keyring` module for secure credentials storage in system keyring.
+  - Made usage of 'keyring' an extra that will be installable by pip via `pip install minervaclient[cli_features]`
 - Minerva search function now accepts course codes case insensitive (always converts to uppercase)
 - Mercury Evaluation scraping tools added to library
   - Search for Instructors based on either a given name or ID number, can be partial, and obtain full name and ID number